SAP-samples/codejam-cap-llm/exercises/06-define-db-schema/README.md

 ![define-db-schema-check-cf-login](./assets/03-define-db-schema-check-cf-login.png)

 If the reply from the CLI tells you to log in again simply enter `cf login`.
-This time you don't have to specify the API endpoint because it is stored from the previous login.

 ```bash
 cf login